 Treborth Botanic Garden is part of the grounds of Bangor University, but anyone can visit.
 You’ll find peaceful native woodland and meadow, a mature orchard and six different hothouses full of cacti, succulents and orchids.
 The gardens are open daily, but hothouses only on certain days, so check before you go.

-Walk the Snowdonia slate trail
+Walk the Snowdonia Slate Trail

 Bangor is located within The Slate Landscape of North West Wales UNESCO World Heritage Site and the Snowdonia Slate Trail starts in Bangor.
 The first section from Bangor to Bethesda is a great introduction to the area’s slate heritage.
 It’s around 6 miles (10 km) and takes 4 hours.
-On route you pass Penrhyn Castle, ancient churches, gurgling mill streams and the vast Penrhyn Quarry.
+En route you pass Penrhyn Castle, ancient churches, gurgling mill streams and the vast Penrhyn Quarry.

 Read more: Inspirational things to do in Bethesda